Updated 11 May 2026

 Is two weeks notice legally required?

 No. In the United States, most employment is at-will, meaning either party can end the relationship at any time without notice.
 Two weeks notice is a professional courtesy, not a legal requirement.
 However, some employment contracts or collective bargaining agreements may specify a notice period.
-Check your offer letter or employee handbook for any contractual obligations.
 Roughly 10 to 15% of U.S. workers have contracts that require specific notice periods.
-In the UK, the statutory minimum notice period is one week for employment of one month or more, increasing to one week per year of service (up to 12 weeks) for employees with two or more years of tenure.
+For more details, see our legal guide.
+Read the full guide.

 What happens if my employer asks me to leave immediately?

 Your employer can ask you to leave the same day you give notice.
-Whether they owe you pay for the remaining two weeks depends on your state and employment agreement.
-In California, if the employer terminates you on the spot after you resign, it may be treated as an employer-initiated termination, and your final paycheck is due immediately (within 72 hours if you did not give at least 72 hours notice).
-In most at-will states, the employer is only required to pay you through your last day worked.
-This situation occurs in roughly 10% of resignations, most commonly in industries with access to sensitive data (finance, defense, healthcare IT).
-Some companies offer "pay in lieu of notice," where they pay you for the two weeks but ask you not to come in.
+Whether they owe you pay for the remaining two weeks depends on your state.
+In California, if the employer terminates you on the spot after you resign, it may be treated as an employer-initiated termination, and your final paycheck is due immediately.
+In most at-will states, the employer only owes you through your last day worked.
+This happens in roughly 10% of resignations.
+Read the full guide.

 Should I give verbal or written notice first?

 Verbal first, then written.
 Schedule a private meeting with your direct manager and deliver the news in person (or via video call for remote roles).
-Then hand them or email your formal written resignation letter the same day.
-According to a 2024 SHRM survey, 72% of HR professionals say the ideal resignation process starts with a face-to-face conversation followed by a written notice within 24 hours.
-The verbal conversation shows respect and gives your manager a chance to ask questions privately.
-The written letter creates the official documentation HR needs to process your departure.
+Then hand them or email your formal resignation letter the same day.
+72% of HR professionals say the ideal process starts with a face-to-face conversation (SHRM, 2024).
+Read the full guide.

 Can I rescind my resignation?